altanner/graphical-data-apps/site-build/content/posts/03layout.md

 Try the following edits, **saving after each step** to see the changes in the app's tab in your browser.
 1. Change your app's title to something you like.
-2. Below this, add a header with `st.header()`; remember that what you put inside the brackets is a string, so you will need `"`quotes`"` around it!
+2. Below this, add a header element with `st.header()`; remember that what you put inside the brackets is a string, so you will need `"`quotes`"` around it!
-3. Move your header line to be above your title line in the script, and notice the changes to your app.
+3. Move your header element to be above your title in the script, and notice the changes to your app.
 4. Move the header back down again.
 5. Use `st.write()` to add a sentence below your header.
-6. Create and information box, with a message in, using `st.info()`.
+6. Create an information box element, using `st.info()`, containing the string "Here is an information box".
 {{< /admonition >}}

 {{< admonition type="warning" title="Exercise 1 solution" open=false >}}